 Taiwan Laws

---Occupational Safety and Health Act (Taiwan OSHA)
+→ Occupational Safety and Health Act (Taiwan OSHA)

-Article 10: “The employers shall label, make inventories, and display safety data sheets for hazardous chemicals, and adopt necessary hazard communication measures.
-Prior to providing the chemicals in the preceding paragraph to business entities or self-employed workers, the manufacturers, importers, or suppliers shall label them and provide safety data sheets; the same requirements apply to any change of information.”
+| Article 10: “The employers shall label, make inventories, and display safety data sheets for hazardous chemicals, and adopt necessary hazard communication measures.
+Prior to providing the chemicals in the preceding paragraph to business entities or self-employed workers, the manufacturers, importers, or suppliers shall label them and provide safety data sheets; the same requirements apply to any change of information.” |

 The “hazardous chemicals” here refer to substances with physical/health hazards that satisfy CNS15030 classification.

---Toxic Chemical Substances Control Act (Taiwan TCSCA)
+→ Toxic and Concerned Chemical Substances Control Act (Taiwan TCCSCA)

-Article 17: “The handler shall mark matters related to toxicity and pollution control measures pursuant to regulations on Class 1, Class 2, Class 3, and Class 4 toxic chemical substance on containers, packaging, handling sites, and facilities, and shall keep safety data sheets for the corresponding toxic chemical substances.”
+Article 17: “The handler shall mark toxicity and pollution control items in compliance with regulations on chemical substance containers, packaging, and handling premises and facilities, and shall keep safety data sheets for the toxic chemical substances in question on hand." |

 The toxic chemical substances are accessible here.